 Good posture will also improve blood flow around the body and keep nerves and blood vessels healthy.
 Also, people who work at maintaining a good posture are far less likely to experience back and neck pain.

-My postural assessment is an opportunity for you to receive feedback on your standing posture and functional movements.
+My postural assessment is an opportunity for you to receive feedback on your standing posture, musculoskeletal system and functional movements.
 Functional movements are those that we use as part of our everyday lives, such as lifting something out of a car or picking up a small child.

-The postural assessment can be carried out remotely as well as face to face and begins with a consultation and some simple movement tests.
+The postural assessment is face to face and begins with a consultation, a visual assessment and some simple movement tests.

-Sessions last around one hour and will be followed up with a summary report, containing recommendations regarding how your posture and movement could be improved and what specific exercises you need to do.
+Sessions last around one hour and will be followed up with a summary report, containing recommendations regarding how your posture and movement could be improved and what exercises will help you.

-The sessions are tailored to each individual client and contain all of the necessary tools to help you become mobile again.
-We’ll assess your movement restriction and the reasons for it, creating a bespoke weekly exercise plan to help improve the limitation you are suffering from.
+The sessions are tailored to each individual client and contain all the necessary tools to help you become mobile again.
+We’ll assess your movement restriction and the reasons for it, creating a bespoke weekly exercise plan to help improve the limitations you are suffering from.

-The programme is a course of 6 sessions over 6 weeks and begins with a postural analysis assessment.
+The programme is typically a course of 6 sessions over 6-10 weeks and begins with a postural assessment.

-Suspension training is a great safe way to build up your mobility and strength.
-By using your own body weight and gravity instead of traditional weights you are far less likely to injure yourself as you get the resistance you need to build your muscles from your body alone.
+Suspension training is a great safe way to build up your mobility and strength and is beneficial following a Corrective Exercise Programme.
+By using your own body weight and gravity instead of traditional weights you are less likely to become injured as you get the resistance you need to build your muscles from your body alone.

-If clients decide to buy a suspension trainer they are easy to set up and use.
-The beauty of this system, is it allows you to adjust the difficulty level of many common exercises, so it can always work in line your specific needs.
+The beauty of this system, is it allows you to adjust the difficulty level of many common exercises, so it will always work in line with your specific needs.

-Pilates takes a whole-body approach.
-More traditional exercise and strength training compartmentalise the body, training individual body parts.
-Pilates teaches the body to work in synergy.
+Pilates takes a whole-body approach and teaches the body to work in synergy.

-Pilates can also improve sports performance, even if you are a recreational sports person.
-If you are a golfer, it is effective at improving flexibility in the upper body; if you’re a cyclist it will help you to develop a strong core so that you can use the power in your legs.
-Pilates can help to undo the damage of an increasingly sedentary lifestyle and help you to keep doing the sports that you love.
+Sports performance can be improved through doing Pilates, even if you are a recreational sports person.
+It can also help to undo the damage of an increasingly sedentary lifestyle and enable you to keep doing the sports that you love.

-I will create an exercise routine for you specifically tailored to your needs and will adjust it according to your progress.
+I will create a routine for you tailored to your needs and will adjust it according to your progress.

 Sports Massage Therapy